AmadeusITGroup/otter/docs/components/PLACEHOLDERS.md

 ## Supported features

-- HTML limited to behaviour supported by Angular sanitizer
+- HTML limited to behavior supported by Angular sanitizer
 - URLs (relative ones will be processed to add the `dynamic-media-path`)
 - Facts references
 - Dynamic translation